syncfusion-content/flutter-docs/Flutter/range-slider/ticks.md

 ![Range slider minor tick support](images/tick/minor-tick.png)

 N>
-* The 'showTicks' to render major ticks at given interval.
+* The 'showTicks' can be used to render major ticks at given interval.
-* The `minorTickShape` and `SfRangeSliderThemeData` for customizing the minor tick’s visual appearance.
+* The `minorTickShape` and `SfRangeSliderThemeData` can be used for customizing the minor tick’s visual appearance.